Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Over (140)

 Creighton has an 18-17-0 record against the spread so far this season compared to Princeton, who is 17-12-0 ATS.
-The Bluejays have a 16-18-1 record hitting the over, while games involving the Tigers have a record of 15-13-1 when it comes to hitting the over.
-The teams average 152.2 points per game, 12.2 more points than this matchup's total.
-In the past 10 games, Creighton is 6-4 against the spread and 6-4 overall while Princeton has gone 8-2 against the spread and 8-2 overall.
+The Bluejays are 16-18-1 and the Tigers are 15-13-1 in terms of going over the point total.
+The teams score 152.2 points per game, 12.2 more points than this matchup's total.
+Creighton is 6-4 against the spread and 6-4 overall in its last 10 games, while Princeton has gone 8-2 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.